hitherejoe/ComposeAcademy/academy/foundation/shape.md

 ---

-Shapes can be used to provide specifically shaped backgrounds for composables.
-There are a collection of ways in which these shapes can be customised.

 ## Cut Corner Shape

 A cut corner shape cuts the corners based on the provided values.
 A CutCornerShape can be created by using on of the provided approaches defined below.